Melanie Sacks — Jacksonville bankruptcy attorney, FL Bar #158070, 27+ years of experience, 6,354+ cases filed. Martindale-Hubbell BV Distinguished.

 Additional eligibility requirements include:

 The court filing fee for Chapter 7 is $338 (U.S. Courts).
 Fee waivers and installment payment plans are available for qualifying filers.
-A free consultation with our office can determine whether you meet the requirements.
+I evaluate your means test results during your free initial consultation so you know exactly where you stand before committing to anything.
+Call (904) 396-5557 to find out if you qualify.

 What Debts Can Chapter 7 Eliminate?